-In genomic selection (Meuwissen et al., 2001), animals are genotyped by large panels of SNP, effects of SNP markers or haplotytype segments based on those markers are predicted, and those predictions are used to estimate genomic breding values for young animals based on their genotypes.
-Analyzes may involve thousands of genotypes with up to 1M SNP.
+In genomic selection (Meuwissen et al., 2001), animals are genotyped by large panels of SNP, effects of SNP markers or haplotype segments based on those markers are predicted, and those predictions are used to estimate genomic breeding values for young animals based on their genotypes.
+Commercial genotyping is usually with about 50k SNPs, with special analyses of sequence-type data involving millions of SNPs.

-As of 2011, the genomic analyzes can be of several types:
+Common genomic analyzes can be of several types including:

-1. Estimation of SNP effects in a model that includes only genotyped animals, e.g., BayesA, BayesB (Meuwissen et al., 2001).

-2. Estimation of BV using SNP-derived genomic relationship matrix G for only genotyped animals (VanRaden, 2008; Hayes et al., 2009).
-This is often called GBLUP.

-3. Regular BLUP where a pedigree relationship matrix has been replaced by combined pedigree/genomic matrix H (Aguilar et al., 2010; Christensen and Lund, 2010).
-This option can be called single-step GBLUP or ssGBLUP.
+- 1. Estimation of SNP effects in a model that includes only genotyped animals, e.g., BayesA, BayesB (Meuwissen et al., 2001). - 2.
+Estimation of breeding values using SNP-derived genomic relationship matrix G for only genotyped animals (VanRaden, 2008). - 3.
+Regular BLUP where a pedigree relationship matrix has been replaced by combined pedigree/genomic matrix H (Aguilar et al., 2010; Christensen et al., 2010).